 #3 Grafton Street

-Sights to look for are the Brown Thomas Department Store (opened in 1849), Weir & Sons jewelry store (opened in 1869) and Bewley’s Café (opened in 1927).
+Sights to look for are the Brown Thomas Department Store (opened in 1849), Weir & Sons jewelry store (open since 1869) and Bewley’s Café (opened in 1927).

 Grafton Street is also popular with street performers and musicians that entertain the passers-by.
-In fact, even U2’s Bono has performed on Grafton.
-No Dublin visit is complete without strolling the iconic street.
+Even U2’s Bono has performed on Grafton!

 #4 Irish Whiskey Museum

-The Irish Whiskey Museum is conveniently located on Grafton Street – making it a popular stop on walking tours in Dublin, Ireland.
+The venue is conveniently located on Grafton Street – making it a popular stop on walking tours in Dublin, Ireland.

 #5 Dublin Trinity College